Dielectric waveguide setup tested with a superconducting millimeter-wave Fabry-P\'erot interferometer at milli-Kelvin temperatures: Ultra-low temperature millimeter-wave setup

-To suppress crosstalk between the lines guiding the signal to and from the low-temperature stage, we place an additional metal shield around the PE foam, see Fig.~\ref{fig:DWG_trans}.
+To suppress crosstalk between the lines guiding the signal to and from the low-temperature stage, we place an additional metal shield around the PU foam, see Fig.~\ref{fig:DWG_trans}.
 This is realized by a metal mesh to retain the flexible character of the DWG.
-The shield is especially mandatory at a high signal attenuation ($ > 30$\,dB) sections, since without the shield the higher crosstalk leads to significant signal distortion.
+The shield is especially mandatory at high signal attenuation sections ($ > 30$\,dB), where the higher crosstalk would lead to significant signal distortion without the shielding.
 A suitable material for the mesh shield is stainless steal, due to its low cryogenic heat conductance, see discussion below.
 We measure a cross-talk suppression exceeding 60\,dB in the proposed configuration.
-Other material solutions for the shield, like stainless steel belly-tubes or a conductive metalization on the outer side of the PE foam are also possible, but not considered here.
+Other material solutions for the shield, like stainless steel corrugated tubes or a conductive metallization on the outer side of the PU foam are also possible, but not considered here.

 In order to increase signal attenuation and thus thermalization, we make use of the evanescent wave of the DWG by placing a dissipative coating (copper powder filled epoxy) on the dielectric at several positions, see section~\ref{sec:signal_conditioning} for more details.